f5devcentral/f5-agility-labs-sslviz/docs/class5/module6/lab4.rst

-Create an Application and Assign Security Policy
+Create an Application with an SSL Orchestrator Policy
 --------------------------------------------------------------------------------

 The last API step is to apply the security policy to an application.
 However, now you will using the CM API (instead of the GUI) to create a new HTTPS application.
 The following represents the most basic form of application API declaration, including association with the SSL Orchestrator traffic policy.
-Note that the following API call creates the application in CM.
+Note that the following API call creates the application in BIG-IP CM.
 A subsequent request is needed to deploy that application to a BIG-IP Next instance.

 Note here that BIG-IP automation will generally define a set of endpoints: